 Advice and Guidance

-We recognise that the coronavirus (COVID-19) pandemic is creating particular practical challenges for people and organisations responsible for historic assets.
-For example, with many historic buildings and sites now closed to the public, they may be vulnerable to damage or a target for heritage crime.
-Other concerns may arise as the emergency continues.
+Now that the restrictions of lockdown are being eased, the Welsh Government has issued guidance for the culture and heritage destination and venues that will soon be welcoming their first visitors.
+We recognise that the coronavirus (COVID-19) pandemic will continue to create particular practical challenges for many people and organisations responsible for historic assets.
+For example, many historic buildings and sites will remain closed to the public for the time being and they may be vulnerable to damage or a target for heritage crime.
+Other concerns may arise as the pandemic continues.
 This page gathers together practical advice and guidance to help owners to respond to the issues that they might encounter during the crisis.

 If you are responsible for historic buildings that are not currently in use because of COVID-19 restrictions, there are some measures you can take to keep them safe.